 Local CAPC sites partner with many other organizations in order to provide locations where families can connect with other families and find out about community services.

-CAPC sites adapt their activities and supports to meet the needs of the participants they serve.
+CAPC sites adapt their activities and supports to meet the easy research paper topics for psychology needs of the participants they serve.

 There are 440 CAPC sites across Canada.
 While every CAPC site is unique, they all share the Guiding Principles as their foundation: